 Regardless of the scenarios used in this analysis, employment in Queensland is projected to increase by between 7.6 and 9.3 per cent by 2022.

-A report entitled Anticipating Future Skills: Jobs growth and alternative futures for Queensland to 2022 (PDF, 2.25MB), provides more information about the project background, methodology and modelling.
+The report Anticipating Future Skills: Jobs growth and alternative futures for Queensland to 2022 (PDF, 2.25MB), provides more information about the project background, methodology and modelling.
 Jobs Queensland has also produced a number of regional, industry and occupational data tools for those wishing to explore the data in more detail.